mike-mcrae/mike-mcrae.github.io/_pages/research.md

 **Editorial Bias: Evidence from Historical Newspapers**

 This paper provides evidence of racial biases in newspaper editor content decisions.
-It examines variation in language across newspapers when publishing the same underlying wire articles, revealing systematic differences in editorial choices.
+It examines subtle variation in language choice across newspapers when publishing the same underlying wire articles, revealing systematic differences in editorial choices.

 **Selective Science: How Media Bias Shapes Climate Change Narratives (Joint with M. Pograxha)**